lancelot-1987/robot-x500/README.md

 ### General workflow

-The most of peripherals (all the motors, most of sensors) are working only after main bus (controlled via GPIO pin PA6) is turned on (PA6 = 1).
+Looks like the most of peripherals (all the motors, most of sensors) are working only after main bus (controlled via GPIO pin PA6) is turned on (PA6 = 1).
+However, it could be just one of timer pins - since for some reason turning reduced amount of pins together with PA6 does not turn the motor on.
+Ugh, needs investigation.

 After that the following happens:

-1. Wheel motors are turned on in reverse-mode
+1. Wheel motors are turned on in reverse-mode (? - not clear, since it looks like too many pins were configured when investigation and that's why it turned on)
 2. Brush motors, vacuum motor, IR sensors and most of other peripherals have needed VCC.
 3. After that we can control them by making controller pins high.